 In an effort to reduce air emissions and increase energy efficiency, Chevron’s El Segundo Refinery built a Cogeneration facility that provides all of the electrical and steam power we require.
 We also have a Regenerative Thermal Oxidizer plant that controls both odors and hydrocarbon emissions as we do our part to keep Southern California’s air clean.

 Chevron is required to follow numerous federal, state and local laws in order to protect human health and the environment.
 Petroleum refining is one of the most heavily regulated industries in the world.
 There are several local oversight agencies that we interface with on a frequent basis.
 For example, the South Coast Air Quality Management District has a designated inspector who is in our facility several times per week to ensure that we are complying with air quality regulations.

 results we're proud of

 - Flare emissions from plant startups and shutdowns and equipment malfunctions were reduced dramatically in 2002 with the Flareless Startup Project.
-Volatile organics, for example, were reduced by 57%.
+Volatile organics, for example, were reduced by 57 percent.

 - The refinery completed the CARB 3 conversion ahead of schedule by almost a year to produce cleaner burning gasoline.

-- The refinery has reduced hazardous waste generation by approximately 50% since 1995.
+- The refinery has reduced hazardous waste generation by approximately 50 percent since 1995.

 - The refinery recycles everything from laser toner cartridges to newspaper.
-Our current diversion rate is over 80%.
+Our current diversion rate is over 80 percent.

 - The refinery is a 15-time recipient of the WRAP award (Waste Reduction Awards Program) from the California Integrated Waste Management Board.